puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 - The host name of the machine
 - The instanceid of the machine
 - The IP address of the machine (templates don't have IP addresses)
-- The type of entry - either a VMWare template or a virtual machine
+- The type of entry - either a VMware template or a virtual machine

-### Creating a new VMWare virtual machine
+### Creating a new VMware virtual machine

-Puppet Enterprise can also create and manage virtual machines from VMWare templates.
+Puppet Enterprise can also create and manage virtual machines from VMware templates.
 To do this we can run the `puppet node_vmware` command with the `create` option.

     $ puppet node_vmware create --name=newpuppetmaster --template="/Datacenters/Solutions/vm/master_template"